ppo/ppbe/src/content/blog/example-post-4.md

 ---
-title: "Optimizing Web Performance: Techniques for Faster Load Times"
+title: "⭐️ Optimizing Web Performance: Techniques for Faster Load Times"
 subtitle: "Boost your website's speed and user experience"
 abstract: "Learn essential techniques to optimize your website's performance, from image optimization to lazy loading and code splitting.
 Discover how to create faster, more efficient web experiences."
 featured: true